PufferFinance/puffer-sdk/docs/docs/api/api/puffer-client-helpers.md

 `object`

-The public client was created with viem.
+The public client created with viem.

 ###### Source